List of rulers of Asante: The colonial era and Asante independence

-The Ashanti Confederacy was made a British protectorate in 1902, and the office of Asantehene was discontinued.
+The Asante Confederacy was made a British protectorate in 1902, and the office of Asantehene was discontinued.
 In 1926, the British permitted the repatriation of Prempeh I – whom they had exiled to the Seychelles in 1896 – and allowed him to adopt the title Kumasehene, but not Asantehene.
 However, in 1935, the British finally granted the Ashanti moderated self-rule as the Kingdom of Ashanti, and the title of Asantehene was revived.

 List of rulers

 All rulers in the lists below were members of the Oyoko Abohyen Dynasty.